What is Highway Maintenance?

-Because of this, keeping roads safe and operational is of the utmost importance.
-Which is where road maintenance comes in.
+Because of this importance, keeping roads safe and operational is of the utmost importance.
+Which is where road and highway maintenance comes in.

 - Pothole repair